 The Danish historian Saxo Grammaticus also mentions the shieldmaiden in his works.
 He wrote about how many females who lived in Denmark subordinated their lives to mastering warrior and sword skills.
 He wrote that these were strong females who gave up their simple lives to live the life of a warrior and were in constant search of a fight.

-Thus, the first indications that archaeologists are close to proving the existence of Viking warrior woman are the findings of Viking works of art.
+The first indications that archaeologists are close to proving the existence of Viking warrior woman are the findings of Viking works of art.
 Throughout the Viking iconographic works, the woman is shown as a warrior.
 For example, depictions of a woman equipped with armor, carrying spears, shields, or swords have been discovered on many Viking-era brooches.
 Also, some depictions of shieldmaidens are made in the form of metal figurines as well.

 The most famous such figurine and one of the most intriguing discoveries of that type is the silver figurine of a woman holding a shield in her left hand and an upright sword in her right.
 This figurine was discovered in 2012 in Harby, Denmark.

 One of the reasons is that it is believed that the mentioned depictions of women in the Viking age may actually represent mythical heroines, the so-called Valkyries ("choosers of the slain").
 In Norse mythology, the Valkyries were sent to the field of battle by the All-father.
-The Valkyrie's task was to select warriors worthy of entry into Valhalla (the "Hall of the slain").
+The Valkyrie's task was to select warriors worthy of entry into Valhalla (the "Hall of the Slain").